How Your Card Balance Affects Your Credit Score

 Your credit card balance is more than just the amount of money you owe to your credit card issuer.
-Your credit card balances have a direct impact on your credit score.
+Your credit card balances have a direct impact on your credit score and ultimately whether you're able to get approved for new credit card or loan.
 As the credit card balance reported to the credit bureaus changes, your credit score can fluctuate, too.

 A Brief Explanation of Credit Scores

-Your credit score is like a numeric grade that indicates where your credit history stands at a specific point in time.
+Your credit score is like a numeric grade that indicates your creditworthiness at a specific point in time.
 The credit score is based on information about your credit card, loan, and other debt accounts listed in your credit report.
-Things like the account balance, payment history, credit limit, and age of the account are listed on your credit report and used to calculate your credit score.
+Information like the account balance, payment history, credit limit, and age of the account are listed on your credit report and used to calculate your credit score.
 Each factor is given a different weight in calculating your credit score:

 - Payment history counts 35% of your score